 “Consumers trust these prepared meals more now.
 They have no additives, which means they won’t last as long so the fresh perception is good and this trend is picking up.”

-New technologies are being rolled out thick and fast at Perekresktok including self checkout and scan and go.
+New technologies are being rolled out thick and fast at Perekrestok including self checkout and scan and go.
 Acceptance of self checkout has been pretty rapid, even among retirees, Kurbatov says.
-Card only machines have been introduced too and today 70% of all payments are made by card.
+Card only machines have been introduced too and today around 70% of all payments are made by card in Perekrestok.
 Further, 6% of people now use scan and go and the spend is higher since users can monitor their spend along the shopping journey, Kurbatov says.

 Electronic price tags are also being piloted at the supermarket chain, improving both efficiency and service levels; while queues are being monitored via video surveillance and stores will open extra checkouts if a third person joins a queue.
 The technology is also being used to monitor on-shelf availability.